It is an inflammation of the brain parenchyma caused by a virus.

 In the United States, the most common causes of viral encephalitis are herpes simplex virus (HSV), West Nile virus, and enteroviruses.

 The incidence of viral encephalitis is 3.5 to 7.5 per 100,000 people, with the highest incidence in the young and the elderly.
-The epidemiology of certain viral causes of encephalitis has changed over time.
+The epidemiology of specific viral causes of encephalitis has changed over time.

 Other important epidemiological factors include the time of year, geography, and animal or insect exposure.